MarekSuchanek/labelord_tests/README.rst

 -----

  1. Copy the tests files to your project.
- 2. Use the skeleton of ``labelord.py`` for implementation*.
+ 2. Use the skeleton of ``labelord.py`` for implementation (see notes).
  3. In your virtual environment, install pytest: ``python -m pip install click requests betamax flexmock pytest``.
  4. Run ``python -m pytest tests/``.

+Notes:

-* You need to pass the context to click in same manner because it is being used in tests for injecting resources to your implementation.
+* You need to pass the context to click in same manner as in skeleton because it is being used in tests for injecting resources to your implementation.
+* You need to request repositories and labels with page size set explicitly to 100 and then paging (even if you need page 1) -> ``?per_page=100&page=1``

 License
 -------